 I have a strong interest in research methodology, statistics, research integrity and research ethics.
 I have written many invited commentaries about the appropriate use and interpretation of research methods and statistics.
-I recently developed a fundamentally new citation-based search method for scientific literature that was equally effective but more efficient than keyword searches in two pilot studies (BMC Med Res Methodol 2015).
-This method has the potential to strenghten the connections between studies and faciliate evidence synthesis.
+In recent years, I developed CoCites, a fundamentally new method for searching scientific literature.
+This method uses citations instead of keywords to find articles on the same specific topic.
+The method is ideal for literature reviews and meta-analyses, but also for quick searches to find the best-known studies on a niche topic.

 Areas of Interest

 - PhD 2003, Erasmus University Rotterdam, the Netherlands